 RNIB Bookshare is a free online service that provides accessible textbooks and resources for learners with sight loss, dyslexia, dyspraxia, autism and qualifying physical impairments.

-During this time where so many children are learning from home, it’s even more important that teachers and school staff add their learners to their school’s RNIB Bookshare membership.
+During this time where so many children may need to learn from home, it’s even more important that teachers and school staff add their learners to their school’s RNIB Bookshare membership.
 This will allow learners to be independent in their home learning and able to access the resources they need.
 Please make sure you add your learners.

-Some of our existing resources may be of interest to professionals and families as children are being taught and entertained at home:
+Some of our existing resources may be of interest to professionals and families as children are spending time at home: